 This table shows the counts of teachers by subject area with gender breakdown, experience, and level of education.
 The staff counts in this table reflect staff assignments as submitted by districts to NJ SMART and reflect any teachers assigned and are not based on full-time equivalent (FTE).
 Note that some teachers may teach in multiple subject areas and may be counted more than once in this table or they may only be counted in their primary subject area.
 Additionally, in many elementary schools teachers are not assigned to specific subject areas, so teachers will appear in the Elementary (Not Subject areas.
-Specific) category and not in the other subject areas, but that does not mean those subjects are not being taught in the school.
+Subject areas, so teachers will appear in the Elementary (Not Subject areas.
+Subject areas, but that does not mean those subjects are not being taught in the school.
 Special Education and Bilingual teachers are generally assigned to a subject area and also either special education or bilingual, so those teachers will be counted in multiple subject areas.